alphagov/govuk-frontend/docs/components.md

 In a new branch:

-- Run the `build:packages` task to ensure any changes to `src/components/component-name` are copied to `packages/component-name`.
+- Run the `npm run build:packages` task to ensure any changes to `src/components/component-name` are copied to `packages/component-name`.

 ```
-gulp build:packages
+npm run build:packages
 ```

 - Ensure each component has a package.json file listing its dependencies.